 papagaios (green parrots) were almost hourly sightings, and toucans and pato ducks added color and uniqueness to the "aeroscape".
 During a shoreside lunch break one day, a river

 otter, locally called "lantra", popped up on a log just 20 feet away from our boat and curiously viewed us in our "feeding" mode.
+The River Plate Anglers Safari Camp is a spacious screen house lodge with separate dining

 and lounge areas.
 Each 10 foot wide by 15 foot long cabin barge or screened-in bungalow has two beds, a toilet and shower combination, a sink, table reading lamps and cooling fans